 Mr. Janssen discusses this with Ms. Van der Berg.
 His concern: the working paper relies heavily on the letter of intent without assessing the conditions the bank attached to the extension.
 Ms. Van der Berg confirms the team obtained the bank’s conditions and assessed them against management’s latest forecast but documented this in a separate memo that wasn’t cross-referenced in the main going concern working paper.

-Documentation note: Record the discussion, the concern raised, and the resolution.
-Note the specific working papers reviewed.
+Documentation note: Record the discussion and the resolution.
+Note the specific working papers reviewed (going concern assessment WP ref, bank letter of intent, separate bank conditions memo).
 Document the cross-referencing gap as a file completion point, not an EQR finding, since the work was done but the documentation linkage was incomplete.

 Step 4: Conclude and document

 Mr. Janssen completes his review of the inventory valuation and revenue recognition working papers.
 He identifies no unresolved matters.
 His overall conclusion: the significant judgments are supported by the engagement documentation and the proposed audit opinion (unmodified with a material uncertainty going concern paragraph) is appropriate given the evidence in the file.
-He documents this conclusion and dates it two days before the audit report date.
+He documents this conclusion and dates it 28 March 2025, two days before the audit report date of 30 March 2025.

-Documentation note: Record the overall EQR conclusion, the date of the conclusion, and confirmation that all procedures were completed before the engagement report date.
+Documentation note: Record the overall EQR conclusion and the date of the conclusion.
+Confirm that all procedures were completed before the engagement report date.
+List the specific significant judgments reviewed and the procedures performed for each.
 This documentation must be assembled and finalised before the audit report is signed per ISQM 2.27.

 Practical checklist for your next EQR

 1. Before starting the review, document your eligibility assessment (ISQM 2.18–20).
-Confirm no involvement with the engagement team, no advisory services to the client, and cooling-off period compliance.
-Record this in the EQR file.
+Confirm no involvement with the engagement team and cooling-off period compliance.
+Record this in the EQR file, not in a separate independence register that reviewers won’t check.

-2. Obtain the engagement team's list of significant judgments, but don't rely on it as the complete population.
-Cross-check against the risk assessment summary, any consultations performed, and the areas flagged in the prior year's review or inspection.
+2. Obtain the engagement team’s list of significant judgments, but don’t rely on it as the complete population.
+Cross-check against the risk assessment summary and any areas flagged in the prior year’s review or inspection.
 ISQM 2.25 gives the reviewer scope to expand.

 3. For each significant judgment, review the engagement documentation that supports the conclusion.
-Focus on whether the documentation records the basis for the judgment and whether contrary evidence was considered.
+Focus on whether the documentation records the basis for the judgment (not just the outcome) and whether contrary evidence was considered.
+If the file says “management’s going concern assessment is adequate” without recording what management’s assessment actually said, the documentation is insufficient.

 4. Discuss the significant judgments with the engagement partner before finalizing your conclusion.
 ISQM 2.24 requires this discussion.
 A review performed entirely from the file, without engagement partner dialogue, doesn’t meet the standard.